Geranium

 having improved solubility.

-According to the European Pharmacopoeia, 5thed., they dissolve
+solvents.
+According to the European Pharmacopoeia, 5thed., they

-practically without residues at a ratio of at least 1 g of dry
+dissolve practically without residues at a ratio of at least 1 g

-extract to 100 ml of solvent and thus yield a clear or opalescent
+of dry extract to 100 ml of solvent and thus yield a clear or

-solution without any sediment.
-Said opalescence is not higher than
+opalescent solution without any sediment.
+Said opalescence is

-from the group of saccharides and sugar alcohols are added to the
+selected from the group of saccharides and sugar alcohols are

-extract solutions used before conversion to a solid form by
+added to the extract solutions used before conversion to a solid

-drying.
-This effect is particularly surprising as the solution
+form by drying.
+This effect is particularly surprising as the

-characteristics of dry extracts prepared by the conventional route
+solution characteristics of dry extracts prepared by the

-simple admixing of these carrier substances (see comparative
+be improved by simple admixing of these carrier substances (see

 [0013] The improved solubility of the dry extracts of the